 If you find yourself often using methods on EntityRepository like this:

 $entityRepository->findBy(['title' => $title]);

 PHPStan now searches each of these lines for unknown entity fields!

 For increase in the type coverage, you can typehint your properties, method parameters and return types with this generics syntax:

 $this->repository = $em->getRepository(MyEntity::class);

 It will let PHPStan know about the entity type the repository represents in the rest of the class where the $repository property is accessed.
 That means that PHPStan will know about return types from various “find” methods and it will check for unknown fields in those calls as well.

 Upgrade today and let me know what kinds of errors were lurking in your codebases 😉

 Do you like these features?
-Consider supporting further development of PHPStan on Patreon.
+Consider supporting further development of PHPStan on GitHub Sponsors.
 I’d really appreciate it!